-Dr Matthew D Walker received his BA in Philosophy from Amherst College and his PhD in Philosophy from Yale University.
-Prior to joining Yale-NUS, Dr Walker was an American Council of Learned Societies New Faculty Fellow in Philosophy at Rutgers University, New Brunswick, a post-doctoral fellow in the Ethics of Virtue at the University of Miami, and a participant in ‘Traditions into Dialogue: Confucianism and Contemporary Virtue Ethics’, a National Endowment for the Humanities Summer Seminar.
+Associate Professor Matthew D Walker received his BA in Philosophy from Amherst College and his PhD in Philosophy from Yale University.
+Prior to joining Yale-NUS, Assoc Prof Walker was an American Council of Learned Societies New Faculty Fellow in Philosophy at Rutgers University, New Brunswick, a post-doctoral fellow in the Ethics of Virtue at the University of Miami, and a participant in ‘Traditions into Dialogue: Confucianism and Contemporary Virtue Ethics’, a National Endowment for the Humanities Summer Seminar.
 He was also a Visiting Fellow at the Bodleian Libraries, University of Oxford, Michaelmas term 2014.
-On July 1, 2018, Dr Walker will begin a three-year appointment to the American Philosophical Association Committee on International Cooperation.
+On July 1, 2018, Assoc Prof Walker began a three-year appointment to the American Philosophical Association Committee on International Cooperation.

-Dr Walker specialises in ancient Greek philosophy and ethical theory, especially Aristotle and cross-cultural virtue ethics.
-His book, Aristotle on the Uses of Contemplation (Cambridge University Press, forthcoming), examines Aristotle’s views on happiness against the background of Aristotle’s natural philosophy.
-He has also published papers concerning the nature and value of the philosophical life in Aristotle, Plato, the Stoics, and Hume; early Confucian accounts of human flourishing; and ancient Greek conceptions of love and friendship.
+Assoc Prof Walker specialises in ancient Greek philosophy and ethical theory, especially Aristotle and cross-cultural virtue ethics.
+His book, Aristotle on the Uses of Contemplation (Cambridge University Press), examines Aristotle’s views on happiness against the background of Aristotle’s natural philosophy.
+He has also published papers concerning the nature and value of the philosophical life in Aristotle, Plato, the Stoics, and Hume; early Confucian accounts of human flourishing; theories of punishment and political rule in Confucius and Aristotle; and ancient Greek conceptions of love and friendship.

 “Punishment and Ethical Self-Cultivation in Confucius and Aristotle.”
 Law and Literature, for a special issue on “Law and Humanities in China,” ed.
 Marco Wan (forthcoming).